KUL-RSDA/documentation/GEOSldas/GEOSldas_on_HPC.md

 ## Debugging

 GEOSldas allows to have two parallel installations of the same source code, one in "normal mode" and one in "debug mode".
-The script [get_build_GEOSldas.bash](https://github.com/KUL-RSDA/documentation/blob/master/GEOSldas/build_scripts/get_build_GEOSldas.bash) accepts a positional debug argument (executed as "./get_build_GEOSldas debug"), in which case a debug build is created in the directory *./\<your_GEOSldas_root\>/install_debug/bin/*
+The script [get_build_GEOSldas.bash](https://github.com/KUL-RSDA/documentation/blob/master/GEOSldas/build_scripts/get_build_GEOSldas.bash) accepts a positional debug argument (executed as "./get_build_GEOSldas debug"), in which case a debug build is created in the directory *./\<your_GEOSldas_root\>/install_debug/*

-Debugging GEOSldas is done in two parts:
+Debugging GEOSldas is done in two steps:

 * The lenkf.j must be executed using the debug flag (csh lenkf.j -debug) in order to carry out the necessary pre-procesing.
 * GEOSldas.x must be executed using a debugging tool, on the HPC this is ArmForge.